About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

 Cataract Surgery

-Does Dr Hunt work in both private and public hospitals?
+Does A/Prof Hunt work in both private and public hospitals?

 What is medical retina?

-Does Dr Hunt's research affect how he treats patients?
+Does A/Prof Hunt's research affect how he treats patients?

 Yes.
-As the lead investigator for the retinal vein occlusion module of the Fight Retinal Blindness! registry, Dr Hunt's research tracks real-world treatment outcomes across thousands of patients.
+A/Prof Hunt has conducted multiple analyses of retinal vein occlusion outcomes using Fight Retinal Blindness! registry data — real-world treatment results tracked across thousands of patients.
 The findings directly inform how he approaches injection therapy, treatment frequency, and long-term management.